legumeinfo/datastore-specifications/README.md

 *This schema must be kept up to date along with the sample template [README.collection.yml](/README.collection.yml) when any changes are made to the README spec.*

 ### Content requirements
+The metadata files are in yml format.
+See a basic [yml file format description](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html).

+We use just a few of the yml features - basically, ...
+  - Start the yaml document with three dashes.
+(A file may contain multiple yml documents, each marked with the leading `---`).
+  - Use the "key : value pattern", for records with a single element - or the list form, in which all members of a list are lines beginning at the same indentation level starting with a "- " (a dash and a space).

 READMEs must be YAML-compliant, which means they pass the test on http://www.yamllint.com/ or using the `yamllint` command-line utility.
 Here are some, but not all, requirements for a valid LIS README:
 - `identifier` at the top repeats the name of the collection, i.e. the name of the containing directory.
 - `synopsis` should be short, 100 characters or less.